Texas walk in tubs: guidance for seniors, caregivers, and contractors β€” statewide coverage.

 Select features that matter

-We prioritize entry, seat height, and drain speed first.
+Entry, seat height, and drain speed come first.
 After that, hydrotherapy and comfort features are chosen based on preference and budget.
+This sequence prevents expensive regret.

 3